Ashish48Maurya/DevOps/Readme.md

 aws configure
 ```

-### You Can Skip all above steps if your local system have aws cli installed
+### You Can Skip all above steps if your local system has aws cli installed

 ### Step 6: Store Container on AWS ECR